MKLab-ITI/ImproveMyCity-Mobile/README.md

 ImproveMyCity-Mobile
 ====================

-The Android mobile version of the web-based ImproveMyCity application
+These is the documentation of the ImproveMyCity Android mobile version 2.8.1

-These pages correspong to ImproveMyCity Mobile v2.76